TIBCOguillonapa/studioutils/README.md

 * A way to open "temporary" workspaces that will not clutter your file system.
 * An easy command to remove all your "temporary" workspaces.
 * Useful development routines for Studio developers.
+* An easy way to install personal builds of StreamBase Studio and manage them.

 ## Getting Started